Syed Rashid Ahmed Jaunpuri

 Syed Rashid Ahmed Jaunpuri (সৈয়দ রশীদ আহমদ জৌনপুরী; 1889–2001) was a Sufi saint, author, scholar of Hadith and Quran, and Muslim missionary in Bangladesh.
-He was influenced by Ala Imam Ahmed Raza Khan Qadri and his Ahle Sunnat Barelvi mission He was also a poet of Urdu ghazals, nazm, hamd and naat, his pseudo name being Fani.
-As a Sufi master he was initiated in Qadiriyya, Chishti, Naqshbandi, Naqshbandiyya-Mujaddidiyya, Shadhili, Uwaisi, Qalandariyya, Saberiyya and Nizamiyya orders.
+He was influenced by Ahmed Raza Khan Barelvi and his Barelvi movement.

+He also wrote Urdu ghazals, nazm, hamd and naat, his pen name being Fani.
+As a Sufi master, he was initiated in Qadiriyya, Chishti, Naqshbandi, Naqshbandiyya-Mujaddidiyya, Shadhili, Uwaisi, Qalandariyya, Saberiyya and Nizamiyya orders.

-His teachings stated that Islam was a unified whole of Shariat, Tariqat, Haqiqat and Marefat, and was incomplete without any one of these.
+His teachings stated that Islam was a unified whole of shariat (exoteric path), tariqa (esoteric path), haqiqat (mystical truth), and marefat (final mystical knowledge), and was incomplete without any one of these.
 He refused to depend on charity, and lived in Bangladesh almost incognito.

 Parental lineage

 Syed Rashid Ahmed Jaunpuri's devotees state that his maternal lineage goes back to Caliph Abu Bakr, the first political successor of Islam, and his paternal lineage to Ali, the fourth political successor (caliph) of Islam.
 His grandfather had settled first in Noakhali, Bangladesh and then in Rangpur.